microsoft/BuildTourHack/stories/4/412_OrdersAPI.md

 In a real-world app, you won't check your secrets into source control, and you won't be writing local code that connects directly to your production data store.
 Depending on your environment, you might not even have access to production.
 To address these issues and see how they tie in with Docker, we're going to use the `COSMOSDB_ENDPOINT` and `COSMOSDB_KEY` environment variables.

-The default Web API template already calls `.AddEnvironmentVariables()`, so we just need to set a variable, then access it in our code.
+The default Web API template already calls `.AddEnvironmentVariables()` (look for it in `Startup.cs`), so we just need to set a variable, then access it in our code.

-If running from the command line, to set a variable run the following in a command prompt with the primary connection string for your account:
+If running from the terminal, to set a variable run the following in a command prompt with the primary connection string for your account:

 ```
 SET COSMOSDB_ENDPOINT=<your cosmosdb endpoint>